-The private sector represents around 15 per cent of the workforce in the UoM of Qalaat El-Istiglal, according to the survey conducted with municipalities within the union (Figure 9).
+The private sector represents around 15 per cent of the workforce in the UoM of Joumeh, according to the survey conducted with municipalities within the union (Figure 9).
 It includes employment in private schools, companies, banks, restaurants and other establishments located within or outside the union.
-Similar to the public sector, the workforce employed in the private sector is divided into 60 per cent males and 40 per cent females.
+The workforce employed in the private sector is evenly distributed by gender.